 ProBlogger Job Board is a dedicated platform for blogging and content writing opportunities.
 It features a range of job listings from companies seeking skilled writers.
 You can apply directly to postings that match your expertise, making it easier to find suitable work.

-ProBlogger’s focus on quality content ensures relevant and valuable listings, providing beginners access to legitimate writing gigs and the chance to build a strong portfolio.
+While this hasn’t always been the case, more recently, ProBlogger’s focus on quality content is helping to ensure relevant and valuable listings are available to provide beginners access to legitimate writing gigs and the chance to build a strong portfolio.

 10. Contena